quicwg/base-drafts/draft-ietf-quic-http.md

   Specification:
   : This document

-## Registration of Version Hint Alt-Svc Parameter
+## Registration of QUIC Version Hint Alt-Svc Parameter

 This document creates a new registration for version-negotiation hints in the "Hypertext Transfer Protocol (HTTP) Alt-Svc Parameter" registry established in
 {{!RFC7838}}.

   Parameter:
-  : "v"
+  : "quic"

   Specification:
   : This document, {{alt-svc-version-hint}}